 We offer some of the best cross country skiing in all of Ontario.
 The Haliburton Highlands is just south of Algonquin Park just 2 ½ hours north east of Toronto on Hwy # 35.

-Bundle up and join us on the Sir Sam's hill!
+In Haliburton you can bundle up and join us on the Sir Sam's hill!
 Fresh powder, challenging elevations, breathtaking views and friendly staff are waiting for you at Sir Sam’s.
 Spend your day easily moving from hill to hill on our 1100 foot covered surface lift or your choice of 4 uncontested chair lifts.
 Our goal is to maximize your time by getting you to the top of the hill as quickly and efficiently as possible, allowing you to get in as many runs as possible during your day.

 The Haliburton Sculpture Forest, in Glebe Park near the village of Haliburton in the Haliburton Highlands of Ontario, Canada, is a unique outdoor collection of sculptures by Canadian and international artists.
 The trails in the Sculpture Forest—for walking and bike riding in spring, summer and fall and skiing in the winter—provide changing perspectives of the forest and the sculptures in each of the seasons.